asmusz-adobe/AdobeSign-Resources/Answers/Certification-process.md

 *  Once all concerns have been addressed, your app will be certified and you will be able to make it available to your customers for general use.
 If your integration functionality, or permissions realted to your app need to change in the future, the application will need to be re-certified.

+##### Post "certification"

+Once your integration is certified, you can work with our Partner Success Managers to collaborate on co-marketing.
+We can also list your integration on the Adobe Exchange - Document Cloud page.
+Best practice on this would be to make sure we have collateral or pointers to documentation on the partner website for how the integration works, the range of functionality included and how it looked on the integrated app/platform.
+The cerifiication will allow customers to use the integration without need to change their security settings to all "uncertified app data access".